Tuesday, November 12, 2024

 The story...

-They gave me the choice of surgery on both of my bunions at once or doing one at at time.
-Doing both would have required me to navigate a wheel chair.
-Friends within my workplace encouraged me to do both so that I might more fully experience the dilemmas of handicapped people within the workplace - they wanted me to voice my concerns and bring attention to the problems and possible solutions.
+They gave me the choice of surgery on both bunions at once or one at a time.
+Doing both would've required navigating via wheel chair.
+Friends encouraged me to do both so that I might more fully experience the dilemmas of handicapped people within the workplace - they wanted me to voice my concerns and bring attention to the problems and possible solutions.
 "You could help other people and open our workplace up to those with handicaps."

 I did one at a time and hobbled around on crutches twice.
-I didn't experience the wheel chair barriers yet I did need help from many people.
-I needed and asked for help.
-The help felt like love - I was soo... thankful and seemed to have become a more "whole" person.
+I didn't experience the wheel chair barriers; yet, I did need help from others.
+I asked for help.
+The help felt like love - I was so... thankful and seemed to have become a more "whole" person.

-The only church in town will be characterized by loving God, others, and themselves too.
-It won't be a type of imagined loved that's worked up through self effort - it'll be a gift from God.
+The only church in town will be characterized as loving God; themselves; and others too - He, me and we.
+It won't be an imagined type of love worked up through self effort - it'll be a gift from God.

 Just for today...